finnoh/coffeeandcode/themes/hugo-serif-theme/content/_index.md

 ---
-intro_image: images/illustrations/pointing.svg
+intro_image: images/illustrations/pixeltrue-teaching.svg
 intro_image_absolute: true
 intro_image_hide_on_mobile: true
 title: Home
 ---

-# Serif - A Hugo Business Theme.

-Serif contains content types for a typical business website.
-The theme is fully responsive, blazing fast and artfully illustrated.
+# Finn Hoener

+This is my personal data science blog.
+Welcome!
+Here is more text

+and more